AngryBytes/hash/README.md

 ### Hashers

-This library comes with a set of hashers to be utilised by this hash component (or to be used on their own):
+This library comes with a set of hashers to be utilized by this hash component (or to be used on their own):

  * `AngryBytes\Hash\Hasher\BlowFish`